odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 1. [`top.level.vhd`](): This is the main program to run.
 This program includes all the blocks in it and coordinates them to get the wanted result.

 2. [`clock_enable.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/clock_enable.vhd): This file initializes the clock signal.
+We used the one from the laboratory lessons.

 4. [`bin2seg.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/bin2seg.vhd): This file is the responsible of controlling the seven segment display of the board.
+We used the one from the laboratory lessons.

 5. [`encoder_A.vhd`](https://github.com/odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/blob/9a9f8162f6d7d15c2d32c0ccf66bdfa4364458fc/source/design%20source/encoder_A.vhd): This block is the